vinzentbeer/speml-dl-fingerprint/README.md

 # TODOs for the assignment

 - [x] Train squeezeNet on MNIST and FashionMNIST and export the model
+- [ ] Baseline: Train for more episodes.
+Fix the first n layers and don't update them (keeps edge detection)
 - [ ] Embed fingerprint in the model
+  - [ ] Update the fingerprinting method to create batches with normal dataset + watermark image!
+(Keeps accuracy  high)
+  - [ ] Check transformer of image.
+Currently using imagenet transformer (Transfrom size, color normalization of the image)
-- [ ] Attack the model with fingerprint
+- [ ] Attack the watermarked model
+  - [ ] Update the attack using the original dataset
-- [ ] Evaluate the model with and without fingerprint
+- [ ] Evaluate the model with and without watermarked

 # References to other repos used in this project